-2. The high dimensions and low sample size contributes to learning and generalization ability of the classifier [1].
+2. The high dimensions and low sample size contributes to learning and generalization ability of the classifier [17].
 Signal strength based location estimation faces the issue of small sample size because only finite number of samples can be collected at calibration time.
 Collecting signal samples for longer periods of time has practical constraints especially in the case of large scale systems.
 Moreover, the dimensionality of input space increases as the target area expands which further aggravates the problems caused by high dimensionality and low sample size.

-The modular design employs only c most influential access points from a d-dimensional input space, such as c < d, and sample size remain same.
+The modular design employs only c most influential access points from a d-dimensional input space, such as c < d, and sample size remains the same.
 This improves the dimensionality-sample size ratio and, ultimately, generalization ability resulting classifiers.

 3. Parallelism is a common trait of modular designs which allows faster training of classification systems.
-Since a large and complex problem is divided into several simpler sub-problems.
-It take less time to learn pattern-class associations.
+Since a large and complex problem is divided into several simpler subproblems, it takes less time to learn pattern-class associations.
 Moreover several classifier modules can be trained in parallel, which further reduces training time.

-4. Visibility Modeling
+4. Visibility modeling

-It is needed to inspect the physical properties of radio signal in order to support the propositions made by modular classification model in the previous section.
-We present a modeling approach to capture visibility information about radio signals in the form of a visibility matrix.
+It is needed to inspect the visibility properties of radio signals in order to support the propositions made by modular classification model in the previous section.
+Here we elucidate our point with the help of visibility data of 10 access points deployed in a real life environment shown in Fig. 8.
+The proposed visibility modeling approach captures visibility information about radio signals in the form of a visibility matrix.
+The visibility matrix provides a systematic way to select more representative features from the radio map feature space and then design separate classification modules using those features.

 4.1.
-Visibility matrix
+Visibility matrix and clusters